HerryTech/Excel-from-scratch/stage_1/Project/README.md

 - Working with tables and named ranges
 - Using Excel formulas (e.g., `IF`, `LEFT`, `SUBSTITUTE`)
 - Adding data to the Data Model in Excel
-- Creating calculated measures and distinct counts using Power Pivot
+- Creating calculated measures and distinct counts using Pivot
 - Creating Pivot Tables and Pivot Charts
 - Applying filters, and slicers for interactivity
 - Basic dashboard design and layout formatting